Vyral/andrew-franklin/_posts/2020-04-08-our-buyout-program-will-continue-as-normal.md

   iBuyers may have put a halt to their purchasing, but the Franklin Team is still here for you.
 enclosure:
-pullquote: We offered it in 2008 when every competitor stopped offering it.
+pullquote: There’s so much uncertainty in the market right now.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false